 What do you no longer want to hang onto?
 This can be old criticism, self-doubt, or any of the lasting effects of past difficulties.
 What are you saying “no” to going forward?

 7. I am ready to welcome into my life…

 On the other side of letting go, we want to allow something better.
 What will you say “yes” to from now on?

 8. I am confident that, in the future, I can…

 Here is a good place to pause and review your answers thus far.
 Knowing what you do about your perseverance, your follow-through, and your ambitions, where do you see yourself going in the future?

 When you’re done, type up your answers and print this out, or write this information down on a piece of paper.
 Then take the page and hang it somewhere you will see it every day.

 If these exercises have anything to offer, it’s that yes, failure is always an option — and one you can learn from.
 Your success, on the other hand, is more likely than you might think!

 Tell me below: what experiences have you learned the most from?

 (Need help recognizing and celebrating your successes?
-I offer coaching to empower creatives of all kinds.
+I offer consulting to empower creatives of all kinds.
 Let’s work together 1:1!)